 Second, the SOC 2 framework represents a natural evolution of today’s service organizations – businesses that required inspection, testing, and validation of their internal control environment, which is heavily dependent upon information technology.
 SOC 1 SSAE 18 has its rightful place – more for companies that exhibit a true nexus to the concept known as Internal Controls over Financial Reporting (ICFR).

-2. Learn about SOC 2 and the Trust Services Criteria (TSC): Going with SOC 2 – great – then it’s time to learn about the AICPA Service Organization Control (SOC) framework – particularly about SOC 2 – and the Trust Services Criteria (TSC).
-As for the TSC’s – there are five of them, which are the following: Security, Availability, Processing Integrity, Confidentiality, and Privacy.
+2. Learn about SOC 2 and the Trust Services Criteria (TSP): Going with SOC 2 – great – then it’s time to learn about the AICPA SOC framework – particularly about SOC 2 – and the Trust Services Criteria (TSP).
+As for the TSP’s – there are five of them, which are the following: Security, Availability, Processing Integrity, Confidentiality, and Privacy.

-Remember, that each TSC has their own set of “Common Criteria” – minimum baselines controls for ensuring compliance with the respective TSC – and to no surprise – a large part of compliance with the SOC 2 standard is heavily weighted towards having comprehensive information security policies and procedures in place, and other essential documents.
+Remember, that each TSP has their own set of “Common Criteria” – minimum baselines controls for ensuring compliance with the respective TSP – and to no surprise – a large part of compliance with the SOC 2 standard is heavily weighted towards having comprehensive information security policies and procedures in place, and other essential documents.

 3. Documentation is Critical for SOC 2 compliance for Managed Security Services: As just stated above, the need for documentation cannot be underscored enough, as processes and procedures are a large part of SOC 2 compliance.
 As to what types of documentation, consider the following: Access Rights, Change Management, Security and Patch Management, Data and System Backup, Incident Response, Usage Policies, Business Continuity and Disaster Recovery Planning (BCDRP), and more.
 The ability to develop comprehensive, in-depth, and factual policies and procedures is a big part of SOC 2 compliance for managed security services entities.